Wendong-Huo/Wendong-Huo.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a sixth-year Ph.D. candidate from the Department of Engineering Mechanics, Dalian University of Technology.
 I am very fortunate to be supervised by Prof. Xu Guo and Prof. Chang Liu.
 Previously, I received my bachelor's degree (Engineering Mechanics) from Hefei University of Technology in 2019, supervised by Prof. Bo Yu.
 My research interests include applied and computational mechanics, structure analysis and design, computer graphics, computer-aided geometric design, and engineering computing.

+I am working in the direction of improving the understanding of complex surface structures.
+The most intuitive feature, i.e., the curved and slender geometry, profoundly influences every aspect of such a structure form, e.g., displacement pattern, strain energy distribution, etc., which results in abnormal phenomena in various scenarios.
-Currently, I am researching something about complex surface structures.
-The methodology can be analysis, simulation, design, and optimization, etc. One achieved study can be concluded as "Explicit Structure Optimization TOwards Complex Shell Structures, ESOTOCSS".
+How to analyze and further make use of these novel mechanisms forms the cornerstones of my research.
+The methodology can be analysis, simulation, design, and optimization, etc.
+One achieved study is concluded as "Explicit Structure Optimization TOwards Complex Shell Structures, ESOTOCSS".
 Based on the explicit structure optimization method and the computational conformal mapping technique, we construct a general framework to design complex surface structures.
 Potential applications include the {lightweight design, stiffness enhancement, and structure manipulation} of {shells, membranes, and low-dimensional materials}.

 Other research includes phase field modeling, intelligent engineering computing, and general structure optimization.
-I hope we can make some contributions to these aspects.
-Since I want to avoid being trapped in the computation framework, I'm also learning about measurement, experimentation, manufacturing, and applications, which will reflect in future research.
+I'm also learning about measurement, experimentation, manufacturing, and applications, which will reflect in future research.
 Please feel free to contact me if you are interested in my research and work, my Email is huowd@mail.dlut.edu.cn.